gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 Try playing more with the site.
 Try adding some more markdown files.
 Explore querying other data from the `MarkdownRemark` nodes and adding them to the frontpage or blog posts pages.

 In this part of the tutorial, we've learned the foundations of building with Gatsby's data layer.
-You've learned how to *source* and *transform* data using plugins, how to use GraphQL to *map* data to pages, and how to build *page template components* where you query for data for each page.
+You've learned how to *source* and *transform* data using plugins.
+How to use GraphQL to *map* data to pages.
+Then how to build *page template components* where you query for data for each page.